scimma/scimma-admin/doc/hopauth_guide.md

 [![The management page for a group](hopauth_screenshots/group_management.png)](hopauth_screenshots/group_management.png)

 To add a member, simply click the 'Add' button for any user in the list at the 'Available Users' section.
-After adding it to your group, you can select whether that person should be a regular member or also be and owner from the drop-down menu under 'Permission'.
+After adding to your group, you can select whether that person should be a regular member or also be an owner from the drop-down menu under 'Permission'.
 Users are listed with both their internal SCiMMA identifier and their email address, which is easier to recognize.

 In the 'Current Members' section of the page any member of the group can be removed or have their membership status switched between regular membership and ownership of the group.

 ### Managing Topics

 If you are the owner of a group you can create topics owned by your group where you and other members of your group can write (and read) data in Hopskotch.
 To do so, enter the desired topic name into the field in the 'Create Topic' section of the group topic's management page, and click the 'Create' button.
-Topic names must be unique across the system, may be 1-249 characters long, and may only contain the characters `a-zA-Z0-9._-`.
+Topic names must be unique within the group, may be 1-249 characters long, and may only contain the characters `a-zA-Z0-9._-`.

 [![The management page for a topic](hopauth_screenshots/topic_management_g.png)](hopauth_screenshots/topic_management_g.png)